Hero Image

 • Prepares graduates to lead, influence policy, and implement innovative healthcare solutions

-• Admission to both the School of Business and the School of Nursing is required
+• Requires admission to both the School of Nursing and the School of Business*

 Online